 The Titleist Velocity is consistently rated as one of the best golf balls for women because it promotes maximum distance and high launch.

 As the name implies, the Titleist Velocity is all about speed.
 In addition to high launch, it also produces relatively low spin, which gives many women the distance they crave.

 This ball has a nice mid-range compression rating of 65.
-The ball in an Amazon’s Choice pick with a superb average customer rating of 4.7/5.
+Its two-piece construction consists of:

 - a new high-speed LSX core that produces faster speed with the longer clubs

 - a proprietary NaX+ cover that reduces spin but also enables greenside playability

 The Velocity ball has a 350 octahedral dimple design that is spherically tiled.
 This design helps promote a high and consistent trajectory.

 At the time of writing, the Velocity ball is available in white, but matte blue, green and orange colours will be rolled out later in 2022.